mmamaev/mmamaev.github.io/collections/_british_railways/Understanding-Train-Tickets.md

 - Day Return - this is a round-trip ticket.
 Both the outward and the return journeys must be made on the day of travel which is printed on the ticket.
 It is cheaper than Return.

 Don't be confused by the usage of the word "return".
-When it is applied to a ticket, it means that the ticket is valid both for the outward journey and for the return journey, so a return ticket is a round-trip ticket.
+When it is applied to a ticket from A to B, it means that the ticket is valid both for the outward journey A->B and for the return journey B->A, so a return ticket is a round-trip ticket.
 If the word is capitalized, it refers to Return ticket type, valid for 30 days, as opposed to Day Return ticket valid for one day.

 Whatever type of a return ticket you buy,  the ticket will be printed in two coupons labeled "Outward" (or "OUT") and "Return" (or "RTN").
 Each coupon is effectively a one-way ticket which you will use on the appropriate part of your trip.